robodrive-24/toolkit/track-1/README.md

 ## Evaluation

 Please upload the generated `results_nusc.json` to the [server]() for evaluation.
-The upload folder struction should be like this:
+The upload folder structure should be like this:

 ```bash
 .